rektide/jj-evo-commit/README.md

 > Turns everything in the current evolog into jj changes

 A TypeScript CLI tool that parses `jj evolog` output and creates individual jj changes for each entry.
-Built with [gunshi](https://gunshi.dev) for modern CLI development.
+Built with [gunshi](https://gunshi.dev) for modern CLI development and uses async/await for all operations.

 ## Usage